field-github/bsync/README.md

 	from bsync import *
 	with AsyncPool(4,[tag=1234]) as mypool :
-	  ms = [mypool.async(myfunc,i) for i in range(20)];
+	  ms = [mypool.bsync(myfunc,i) for i in range(20)];
 	  print([_.get() for _ in ms]);

-The `async` method can take a variable arglist of position arguments.
-Because of the problem of collision in keyword arguments between the `async` method and the function to be called, if you need to pass keyword args just write a wrapper function to accept a dict of keywords and then call the underlying function from it, e.g. :
+The `bsync` method can take a variable arglist of position arguments.
+Because of the problem of collision in keyword arguments between the `bsync` method and the function to be called, if you need to pass keyword args just write a wrapper function to accept a dict of keywords and then call the underlying function from it, e.g. :